Cuaies/ares-template/README.md

 ![GitHub License](https://img.shields.io/github/license/cuaies/ares-template)
 ![GitHub package.json version (subfolder of monorepo)](https://img.shields.io/github/package-json/v/cuaies/ares-template)

-Versatile and customizable template, designed to kickstart your projects with a strong foundation.
-If you're seeking a reliable and efficient platform to kickstart your journey, this template serves as a structured starting point, saving you valuable time and effort.
+A versatile and customizable template designed to kickstart your projects with a robust foundation.
+If you're looking to save valuable time and effort while having the ability to focus on the enjoyable aspect of client development, look no further.

 ## Links